RichardVu3/auction-ebay/README.md

 You can see the configuration in `docker-compose.yaml`

-### Post Build Database Initializations
+### Post Build Database Initialization

-The `auction-service` and `notification-service` need to have the SQL migrations applied to their respective databases.
+The `auction-service` needs to have the SQL migrations applied to their respective databases.
 The auction service also needs some filler data in order to populate the client application properly.
 In order to do this run the `postbuild.sh` script.